Point Vicente Interpretive Center

 call 310‑544‑5375 for information and availability.

-Nature hikes have once again been scheduled for 2022.
+Nature walks have once again been scheduled for 2023.
 Please click HERE for the new schedule.
 We hope to see you on the trails once again.

 The Gray Whale census officially starts on December

 1 and officially ends on May 25.
 The American Cetacean Society, Los Angeles Chapter sponsors the ACS/LA Census and Behavior Project in which volunteers are at the observation

 deck at the Point Vicente Interpretive Center until the end of the migration

 ACS/LA Gray Whale Census and Behavior Project has been ongoing since 1979.